Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Related Work

 Another line of work aims to accelerate first-order methods by dynamically adapting the learning rate to match the local optimisation dynamics.
-Originally this was predominantly done by imposing fixed learning rate schedules \citep{darken_note_1990, li_exponential_2019, xu_learning_2019, loshchilov_sgdr_2017, smith_dont_2018}, but recent developments involve more dynamic adaptations by hypergradients \citep{franceschi_forward_2017, micaelli_non-greedy_2020, donini_marthe_2020, lorraine_optimizing_2020, clarke_scalable_2022}, online Bayesian optimisation \citep{jin_autolrs_2023}, or explicitly constructing an optimisation framework around the unique characteristics of deep neural networks \citep{bernstein_automatic_2023}. \citet{zhang_which_2019} and \citet{kwatra_autolr_2023} adopt a similar quadratic model methodology to our work, but the latter compute a finite-difference approximation to this model rather than using the exact curvature information as we do, and introduces additional hyperparameters controlling an exploration/exploitation trade-off.
-These methods generally suffer an increased cost over simpler strategies, whether to discover a schedule, compute hypergradients or essentially perform inline hyperparameter optimisation, which in turn requires a substantial validation dataset to be held aside.
+Originally this was predominantly done by imposing fixed learning rate schedules \citep{darken_note_1990, li_exponential_2019, xu_learning_2019, loshchilov_sgdr_2017, smith_dont_2018}, but recent developments involve more dynamic adaptations by hypergradients \citep{franceschi_forward_2017, micaelli_non-greedy_2020, donini_marthe_2020, lorraine_optimizing_2020, clarke_scalable_2022}, online Bayesian optimisation \citep{jin_autolrs_2023}, or explicitly constructing an optimisation framework around the unique characteristics of deep neural networks \citep{bernstein_automatic_2023}. \citet{zhang_which_2019} and \citet{kwatra_autolr_2023} adopt a similar quadratic model methodology to our work, but the latter compute a finite-difference approximation to this model rather than using the exact curvature information as we do, and introduces additional hyperparameters controlling an exploration/exploitation trade-off. \citet{niu_ml-bfgs_2023} uses a parallel approach to ours to incorporate momentum into L-BFGS \citep{liu_limited_1989}.
+These methods generally suffer an increased cost over simpler strategies, whether to discover a schedule, compute hypergradients or perform de-facto inline hyperparameter optimisation, in turn requiring a substantial validation dataset to be held aside.